anandpratapsingh25/dynamic-thresholding/README.md

 # dynamic-thresholding
-band wise calculation of statistical parameters for a satellite multi band image
+Band wise calculation of statistical parameters for a satellite multi band image and adaptive thresholding